gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 It is a best practice to organize general purpose, reusable functionality within utility/service modules.

-The project's starter code has a `service` folder for holding such modules.
+The project's starter code has a `services` folder for holding such modules.

 The **services/geolocation.js** module has a single named export, `getCurrentLatLng`.